puf/puf.io/notes/posts/Firestore document count estimator.md

 [^3]: For a collection with 22,833 the estimate based on the first 100 IDs was 19,155 documents (so off by 17%).
 With 200 IDs the estimate became 20,326 document (so off by 11%).
 Both are a bit further off than I recalled, but well within range for my needs - YMMV of course

 [^4]: On Datastore (and Firestore and Datastore more) this sort of [keys-only query](https://cloud.google.com/datastore/pricing#small_operations) can be performed for the cost of one entity read, but Firestore in native mode unfortunately doesn't have such an option (yet).

+[^5]: While Firestore nowadays has a dedicated API for counting results, this can [in my testing](https://stackoverflow.com/q/75317067/) only handle results into the 10s of millions, and also become expensive (counting 10 million documents costs 10 thousand document reads).
+While the approach used in this page only gives an estimate of the document count, it as a fixed cost (of 100-200 document reads).
+For what counter approach to use in what scenarios, see [How to handle aggregated values in Firestore](https://stackoverflow.com/questions/77461961/how-should-i-handle-aggregated-values-in-firestore)

 <script>
 const D0 = '0'.charCodeAt(0);